 Bard high schools and early colleges educate the next generation of thought leaders, preparing them to be lifetime learners.
 Bard High School Early Colleges

-in New York City and Newark, New Jersey; Bard College at Simon’s Rock
+in New York City, Newark, New Jersey, and Cleveland, Ohio; Bard College at Simon’s Rock

 in Great Barrington, Massachusetts; and Bard Early College in New Orleans